-The Centre Board has responsibility for the overall strategic direction of the Centre and oversees its operations.
-It has oversight of the Centre’s strategy, governance, and compliance.
+The Centre Board had responsibility for the overall strategic direction of the Centre and oversaw its operations.
+It had oversight of the Centre’s strategy, governance, and compliance.
 At the time of the Centre’s closure in September 2016, the Board Members were:

 Keith Cadee has 35 years of experience in Government-run water services and regulatory bodies.
-He currently works for the Water Corporation, a Western Australian Government corporation that manages the operation of metropolitan water sources, water treatment, water distribution, and the treatment, re-use and disposal of wastewater.
-In Mr Cadee’s current role he is responsible for water and wastewater treatment, drinking water quality management, water production and water recycling.
-He is also responsible for research and innovation at the Water Corporation.
+He recently retired from the Water Corporation, a Western Australian Government corporation that manages the operation of metropolitan water sources, water treatment, water distribution, and the treatment, re-use and disposal of wastewater.
+Mr Cadee was responsible for water and wastewater treatment, drinking water quality management, water production and water recycling.
+He also had responsibility for research and innovation at the Water Corporation.

 Mr Cadee is an engineer and has a Masters of Engineering (Environmental) from the University of Florida.
 He is a member of the Water Services Association of Australia’s Water Quality and Health Committee, and is a Board Member (and Interim Chair) of Water Quality Research Australia Limited (from October 2007).
 He is a Member of the Institute of Engineers Australia, the Australian Water Association and a Graduate Member of the Australian Institute of Company Directors.